 whose determinant

 is also negative, satisfying (12.23). \end{proof}

 \begin{example} In all of our examples the time units are taken to be days, and we choose the parameter values

-These values are somewhat realistic for COVID-19.
-While there are no known precise values, these are at least roughly in agreement with some of the literature.
+These numbers are inspired by some of the author's work experience with the State of Hawai`i's COVID-19 response.
+A helpful reference for this literature is \cite{Carney}.
+While precise values are not known, and many of these parameters depend on the specific virus variant, these are at least roughly in agreement with some of the literature.
 Specifically, we assume that an asymptomatic individual is 10\% as infectious as a symptomatic one, that individuals who become symptomatic have seven day periods of latency and of symptoms, that individuals who never develop symptoms are infected for 14 days, and that the period of immunity is 90 days.
 We choose the population size of 100 simply so that compartment values can be interpreted as percentages of a generic population.

 When $\beta = 0.4$ we have

 and